-OneSpirit Ministers are frequently invited to lead the celebrations and family get-togethers for weddings and baby namings.
+OneSpirit Ministers are frequently invited to lead ceremonies and celebrations for weddings, anniversaries, and commitment ceremonies.
 Here are some FAQs on how we can help you mark some of life’s most important moments.

 How is an Interfaith Ceremony different from any other kinds of ceremony?

 With a Civil or Humanist ceremony, you cannot use any words or elements that could be defined as religious or spiritual.